 Consent orders are legally enforceable and require careful consideration and drafting to be accepted by the Court.
-Consent orders are a set of orders agreed between the parties, accompanied by the Court form Application for Consent Orders, which are lodged at the Family Court.
+Consent orders are a set of orders agreed between the parties, accompanied by the Court form Application for Consent Orders, which are lodged at the Federal Circuit & Family Court of Australia .
 Generally, the parties do not need to attend Court, as a Registrar of the Court will consider the paperwork and make the orders if appropriate to do so.
 Those orders will then have the same force and effect as if made by a Judge following a lengthy hearing.

 For consent orders, drafting must be precise and forward-looking as serious penalties can be imposed for breach of Orders.
 Orders can only be changed by agreement, or by the Court if there has been a sufficiently significant change of circumstances to warrant a Court reconsidering the orders.